Before You Watch the World Series, Here's What You Need to Know About the Nationals | Washingtonian (DC)

 They don’t, though it sounds like it.
 In the tradition of fans who yell “Broooce” at Springsteen, spectators are actually saying “Dooooo” when the reliever comes out of the bullpen.
 But don’t feel too bad—it sounds so similar that Doolittle himself was confused during the Home Run Derby.

 It’s only one part of fans’ love for the quirky Doolittle.
 Single-handedly destroying the nerds-versus-jocks stereotype, he’s gained a lot of DMV love for his Star Wars obsession.
-After taking home the pennant, Doolittle partied with his life-size lifesaver, interrupting an interview and fighting a beer bottle.
+After taking home the pennant, Doolittle partied with his life-size lightsaber, interrupting an interview and fighting a beer bottle.
 He even has a bobblehead of Obie Sean Kenobi.
 Win or don’t win the series, Sean.
 There is no try.

 The force is strong with @whatwouldDOOdo. pic.twitter.com/5cr7fCqWoT